-The Board of Trustees endorses these broad, comprehensive guidelines for evaluating and selecting books, materials, and other resources for Athens-Limestone County Public Library.
+The Library Board endorses these broad, comprehensive guidelines for evaluating and selecting books, materials, and other resources for Athens-Limestone County Public Library.
 These guidelines are designed to facilitate the selection of books, materials, and resources of the highest quality and that resonate with and reflect the diverse public of Athens and Limestone County.